What Is Mead?

 Put simply, Mead is a type of alcoholic beverage that is sometimes called "honey-wine" because one of the main ingredients is honey.
-I like to call it "honey-awesome-beer".
-It can be carbonated or still and can have ABV of 8% to 20%.
+I like to call it "honey-awesome-beer."
+It can be carbonated or still, and it can have ABV of 8% to 20%.
 The type we are making here is a simple still, sweet mead with stuff you can snag at your local grocery store.

 After you've mastered this simple process you can graduate to more complicated ingredients and processes to really get your creative mead groove going.

-Here we have photoed everything you need to make a basic mead.
-Actually, we have the supplies for making two batches of mead!
+Here we have taken a photo of everything you need to make a basic mead.
+Actually, here we have the supplies for making two batches of mead!
 We are going to follow the process for the orange mead we put together—we're calling it "Honey Bumble Sting Rodeo Clown."
-The other batch we made was with raspberries we crowned as "Raspberry Quicksand."
+The other batch we made with raspberries we crowned as "Raspberry Quicksand."
 The process for the raspberry mead is the same, just use the raspberries!

-Keep in mind that these are just really suggestions.
-Maybe you want to throw a dash of vanilla?
-Some ginger maybe?
+Keep in mind that these are really just suggestions.
+Maybe you want to throw in a dash of vanilla?
+Some ginger perhaps?
 Maybe you are a pear freak?
-Well, create away you crazy mead making wizardly fool.
+Well, create away, you crazy mead-making wizardly fool.
 You may, however, want to keep yourself under control if this is your first batch.
-It would be a huge bummer after six months of waiting to find out that your gallon of "Kiwi Ginger Vanilla Thunder" tastes like bathroom tile grim.
+It would be a huge bummer after six months of waiting to find out that your gallon of "Kiwi Ginger Vanilla Thunder" tastes like bathroom tile grime.